 This 'gothic style' is repeated in the the more modest houses built to the east of the North Common Road eg in Creffield and Inglis roads and so it is appropriate that the Ealing Common Conservation Area should have been enlarged in 1993 to cover this larger area.

 Funded by public subscription and built on land donated by the Wood family.
 It has a north/south orientation as opposed to the more usual east/west orientation of Christian churches.
 This does not pose a problem for worshippers and is economical in terms of land take.
 The architect, Alfred Jowers, designed this 'red brick basilica' in 1884; the decorative tracery of the brickwork is repeated in nearby properties.

 Of particular interest inside the church are the fine oak reredos carved by John Robertson in 1891 and the 'Arts and Grants' stained glass windows completed later by Reginald Hallward between 1919 and 1924.
 In the 1980s St Matthew's was shared with Ealing's Polish [Catholic] community before it acquired its own church in nearby Windsor Road.

 A walk towards the centre of the common best reveals the intrinsic quality of this green open space that has dictated the organic growth of the urban environment that now surrounds it.
-As heath scrub was cleared trees were planted, the elms and then poplars, for drainage.
+As heath scrub was cleared trees were planted, elms and then poplars, for drainage.
 Finally, in the 1880s, the magnificent avenues of horse chestnuts were laid out by Charles Jones, Ealing's first architect, engineer and surveyor.
-The air was said to be the finest in Middlesex and by 1904 Ealing was praised as the Queen of the Suburbs.
+The air was said to be the finest in Middlesex, and by 1904 Ealing was praised as the Queen of the Suburbs.

 As we look west from the centre of the common we can better appreciate the unplanned mix of architectural styles.